There are many things to contemplate when it comes to running your home.

 Heating equipment were never designed to last forever.
 Advanced, more efficient systems are coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise

-Other noises like squealing, jolting, bumping, or banging could be signs of a mechanical problem.
+Other noises like squealing, jolting, clanking, or banging could be signs of a mechanical problem.
 It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 5. Temperature and Comfort Issues

 If you are having to constantly turn up the heating system to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
 There are several factors that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some consideration to your thermostat.